Dewalt-arch/pimpmykali/README.md

 # Writeups / Honorable Mentions
   - ip3c4c_n00b https://ip3c4c.com/2202_homelab_vmware/

+# Revision 1.6.3 - mitm6 installation
+  - mitm6 moved from a python2 to python3 installation
+  - added --breaks-system-packages to get around pip related issues
+  - liblibc symlink correction added at the end of this function

 # Revision 1.6.2 - FixSSH Removed
   - use kali-tweaks 2023.1.3 to resolve the issue with ssh -i and hydra out of memory